jstiff/notes_from_learning/Languages/Rust/affine_type.md

   - The key challenge is choosing what logic to use...
     - They use a derivative of **'Seperation Logic'.
 An extension of Hoare logic**..for reasoning about pointer-manipulating programs.
     - It's a perfect fit for Rust becuase it models 'Ownership' nicely.

+At the dawn of computer science you had...

+1. Lambda Calculus
+2.  turing machine.

+          - If you take Lambda calculus and ADD Logic ===> you get **type theory**.
+          - If you take Turring machines and Add Logic ====> you get....?????
+Nothing yet.

+    Nobody has developed a logic for turring machines yet.

+### type theory

+- no agreed upon definition of what a 'type' is.
+Two competing intuitive conceptions....

+  1. type Church flavor....objects of a Category.
+An interface which places restrictions on the way operations compose.
+Limiting the kind of object you can construct.
+  2. type Curry flavor...work like predicates or observations. filtering out some well behaved subsets of objects.
+A predicate is a well-formed formula that can be evaluated to true or false in function.
+It can thus be considered as a Boolean-valued function.
+A predicate consists of atomic formulas connected with logical connectives.

+     In logic and Category theory circiles there is a bias towards the Church flavor.
+This reminds me of Rust.
+     But in programing languages there is a bias towards the Curry flavor. ??

+  Dependent type theory is about unifying these two flavors.